Visiting Associate Professor of English

 - B.A.
 English, Auburn University, 1981 M.A.
 English, Louisiana State University, 1987 Ph.D.
 English, Louisiana State University.
 Distinction, 1990.

 - Imperfect Creatures was winner of the 2017 Robert Lowry Patten Award for the most outstanding recent book on Restoration and eighteenth-century literature.

 - "Insects as Symbols."
 A Cultural History of Insects in the Renaissance.
 Ed.
 Sheryl Smith.
 London and New York, Bloomsbury, 2018.

-- "Zoonotic Shakespeare: Disease and the Medical (Post)humanities."
+- "Zoonotic Shakespeare: Animals, Plagues, and Early Modern Species Identity."
 Routledge Handbook of Shakespeare and Animals.
 Eds.
 Karen Raber and Holly Dugan.
 London: Routledge, 2019.

-- "Defoe's Goats and England's Island Ecologies."
+- "Insects, Islands, Indigenes: The Colonial Eighteenth Century."
 The Palgrave Handbook of Animals and Literature.
 Eds.
 Susan McHugh, John McKay, and John Miler.
 London: Palgrave, 2019.

 - Imperfect Creatures: Vermin, Literature, and the Sciences of Life 1600-1740.
 Ann Arbor: University of Michigan Press, 2016.